A patient’s guide to EMG testing

 How are EMG tests performed?

-Electromyography (EMG) is a study that measures muscle and nerve response to electrical activity, used to identify neuromuscular abnormalities.
+Electromyography (EMG) is a neurological test that measures muscle and nerve response to electrical activity, used to identify neuromuscular abnormalities.
 The EMG procedure may be performed on an outpatient or inpatient basis.

 These tests are performed in two ways: